-On Tuesday, November 8, 2022, the full moon, also known as Beaver Moon, will take place at 6:02 am EDT and will be also accompanied by a lunar eclipse where the moon, the earth, and the sun would be in a straight line.
+On Tuesday, November 27, 2023, the full moon, also known as Beaver Moon, will take place at 04:16 am EDT and will also be accompanied by a lunar eclipse where the moon, the earth, and the sun would be in a straight line.

 With earth in the middle, the shadow will fall on the moon causing it to appear darker.
 It would be interesting to see what happens when the blood moon and beaver moon merge together.
 Will we be able to see a fully illuminated red moon?

 The full moon of November is known as Beaver Moon in honor of the aquatic rodents.
-The Beaver Moon also signifies the onset of winter.
+The Beaver Moon also means the onset of winter.

 Why It Is Called The Beaver Moon